 - 1. Read "Installation Guidelines" on page 23 to ensure that you work safely. - 2.
+Power off the corresponding compute node that you are going to perform the task on. - 3.
+Remove the compute node from the chassis (see "Remove the compute node from the chassis" on page 27).

-If the compute node is installed in a chassis, remove it (see "Remove a compute node" on page 44 for instructions). - 3.
-Carefully lay the compute node on a flat, static-protective surface, orienting the compute node with the bezel pointing toward you. - 4.
-Remove the compute node cover (see "Remove the compute node cover" on page 47 for instructions).
+- 4. Carefully lay the compute node on a flat, static-protective surface, orienting the compute node with the bezel pointing toward you. - 5.
+Remove the compute node cover (see "Remove the compute node cover" on page 46).

-The adapter-retention assembly consists of six separate parts.
+The adapter-retention assembly consists of 12 separate parts.
 You can replace only the parts that you choose and save the unused parts for future use.